ItsAlphaNeon/WiVRn-Resonite-FT/README.md

-# OSC Avatar Manager
+# OSC Avatar Manager + Steam Link

-This is a personal project that includes a face tracking relay (VRCFT replacement), among other things.
+This is a fork of oscavmgr with Steam Link Emulation

 Supported: